4 min read

 The innovations continued at Google with the development of new technologies like BigTable, described in “Bigtable: A Distributed Storage System for Structured Data”, a white paper authored by nine Google engineers including Dean and Ghemawat.
 Dremel provides Google with interactive SQL, described in “Dremel: Interactive Analysis of Web-Scale Datasets”.
 Spanner distributes database processing: “Spanner: Google's Globally-Distributed Database”.
 Another innovation is Trutime, software that allows this global technology to know what time it is.
 Cloud Dataflow, announced at Google I/O last week, is a framework that ingests, transforms, and analyzes large volumes of data.

 The Hadoop community has successfully adopted many of these innovations to create enterprise software products.
-For example, our MapR engineering team draws from these Google innovations when building Apache Drill for interactive database processing, the MapR file system for unstructured data processing, and last year, the MapR in-Hadoop database as a distributed storage system for structured data.
+For example, our MapR engineering team draws from these Google innovations when building Apache Drill for interactive database processing, the MapR Distributed File and Object Store for unstructured data processing, and last year, the MapR in-Hadoop database as a distributed storage system for structured data.
 Hadoop basically consists of a compute layer and a storage subsystem layer.
 The compute layer includes the application APIs.
 MapR provides all of the innovations that implement or introduce application APIs as Apache Open Source projects to ensure these APIs will be freely and easily available for all Hadoop distributions.
 For example, Apache Drill is extending the popular SQL interface to include self-describing data interchange formats like JSON.

 Our MapR engineering team also draws on experience at companies like Oracle, VMware, IBM and Informatica to build in the enterprise capabilities and strive towards five 9’s and lights-out datacenter attributes required by companies that want to make their innovation investments on applications specific to driving their business requirements, and do not have the desire to build or maintain the underlying platform infrastructure.